openharmony/docs/en/application-dev/database/database-preference-overview.md

 The cached data can also be written to a text file for persistent storage.
 Since file read and write consume system resources, you are advised to minimize the frequency of reading and writing files.

-You do not need to care about the implementation of the database lock mechanism.
+You do not need to care about the implementation of the database locking mechanism.

 ## Basic Concepts